-The literature examines the effect of corporate governance on innovation (Lu and Wang, 2018; Rejeb, Berraies, and Talbi, 2019).
-The discussion in the literature concerns the relationship between managerial compensation, directors, ownership structure and innovation (Chen and Jermias, 2014).
+The literature examines the effect of corporate governance on innovation (Lu & Wang, 2018; Rejeb et al., 2019).
+The discussion in the literature concerns the relationship between managerial compensation, directors, ownership structure, and innovation (Chen & Jermias, 2014).
 The stance taken by scholars in this regard depends on their theoretical perspective.
-In the perspective underpinned by Resource Dependence Theory, the board of directors not only provides resources to the organization, but also performs monitoring functions (Haynes and Hillman, 2010).
-Independent boards focus on various areas of technology to improve innovation performance alongside existing strategies, without hindering the opportunity for breakthrough.
-(Balsmeier, Fleming, and Manso, 2017).
-In contrast, the followers of agency theory illustrate that when a manager's interest and an owner's interest are not aligned, a manager's shortsighted approach to long-term investments can have a negative effect on innovation or firm value (Chen and Jermias, 2014).
+In the perspective underpinned by resource dependence theory, the board of directors not only provides resources to the organisation, but also performs monitoring functions (Haynes & Hillman, 2010).
+Independent boards focus on various areas of technology to improve innovation performance alongside existing strategies, without hindering the opportunity for breakthrough (Balsmeier et al., 2017).
+In contrast, the followers of agency theory illustrate that when a manager's interest and an owner's interest are not aligned, a manager's shortsighted approach to long-term investments can have a negative effect on innovation or firm value (Chen & Jermias, 2014).
 Likewise, if directors or managers do not have long-term shares or rewards in a firm, they tend to focus on the short-term performance-oriented goals and ignore innovations which are beneficial for the long-term value creation of a firm.
 Owing to a longer time horizon and uncertainty about results, the executive may feel hesitation while putting resources into strategically oriented innovative projects.
-Based on prior studies, the first hypothesis is developed:
+Based on prior studies, the first hypothesis is developed as follows: